 The Strasburg Rail Road will be hosting numerous themed train rides and special events on select dates during November and December.
 Kids of all ages enjoy riding the trains.

 Various merchants are offering unique experiences and sales.
 You can even spend the night in a caboose at The Red Caboose Motel and enjoy a delightful weekend holiday dinner meal during November and December at the Casey Jones’ Restaurant.
 The restaurant is housed in an authentic train dining car.
-While you are there, be sure to visit the gift shop for every type of train gift you can imagine and Old World tree ornaments.

 The Historic Smithton Inn in nearby Ephrata is an awesome place to stay.
 Built in 1763, the Historic Smithton Inn is a gorgeous colonial bed and breakfast that attracts guests from around the world.
 Guests appreciate the history while staying at the inn, but they enjoy modern comforts.
 We loved our stay at the Smithton Inn and look forward to a return visit.
 Nothing is more beautiful than the inn decorated for Christmas.